Guppy16/NNs-and-Deep-Learning/notes/3 Improving Learning.md

 # Improving the way neural networks learn

+This markdown file contains my notes on Chapter 3 of the book [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/chap3.html).
 This chapter will introduce many techniques to improve the network learning including:

-- cost function
+- Cross Entropy cost function
+- Softmax on the output layer
-- 4 regularisation methods
+- 4 Regularisation methods
   - L1 / L2 regularisation
   - dropout
   - artificial expansion of the training data
-- weight initialisation
+- Weight Initialisation
+- Heuristics for tuning Hyperparameters
-- set of heuristics for choosing good hyperparameters
+- Variations of Gradient Descent
-- and more..
+- Other activation funcitons: Tanh, ReLu

 ## The cross-entropy cost function